dltj/dltj-blog/content/2022-01-22-python-structlog-for-aws-lambda-cloudwatch.md

 2. Sets the format string to include the timestamp and UUID of the Lambda call in front of anything you want to log.

 Both of those are really annoying.
-The way to get around the first is somewhat cumbersome, as {{ robustlink(href="https://stackoverflow.com/a/45624044/201674", versionurl="", versiondate="2022-01-22", title="Using python Logging with AWS Lambda | Stack Overflow", anchor="this answer on Stack Overflow describes") }}.
+The way to get around the first is somewhat cumbersome, as {{ robustlink(href="https://stackoverflow.com/a/45624044/201674", versiondate="2022-01-22", title="Using python Logging with AWS Lambda | Stack Overflow", anchor="this answer on Stack Overflow describes") }}.
 The nicest solution—if you are using Python 3.8 or higher—is to use the `force=true` on the `logging.basicConfig` call:

 ```python